Skip to content

 )

-const Dog = Animal ++ (
+const Dog = (...Animal,

-comb setter(ref self) { self.legs = 4 },
+comb init(ref self) { self.legs = 4 },

 )

-comb bird_setter_default(ref self) { self.legs = 2 }
+comb bird_init_default(ref self) { self.legs = 2 }

-comb bird_setter_animal(ref self, a:Animal) { self.legs = 2; name = "bird animal" }
+comb bird_init_animal(ref self, a:Animal) { self.legs = 2; name = "bird animal" }

-const Bird = Animal ++ (
+const Bird = (...Animal,

 mut seeds_eaten:int = nil,